thunderbird/thunderbird-android/docs/contributing/contribution-workflow.md

 `pr-sentinel: needs updates`.
 If it stays unresolved, the bot posts a closing warning after **1 day** and **auto-closes the PR after 3 days**.

-Push a fix (or edit the description), and the comment/label will be cleared automatically.
+Push a fix (or edit the description), and the comment is removed, the `pr-sentinel: needs updates` label is swapped for **`pr-sentinel: ready for review`**, and the check turns green.

 **Draft PRs are skipped** until marked ready for review, and **bot PRs** (Dependabot, Renovate, …) are exempt.
 Everyone else — **including maintainers and members** — must comply.